IELTS Speaking Samples and Answers

 Answer: There is hardly any country in the world which is not facing serious environmental problems today.
 However, some of the greatest environmental problems, my country is facing today, include extreme high temperatures in some parts of my country (due to the greenhouse effects) and surface water contamination because of many industrial toxic and plastic waste.
 In fact, the high-temperature problem is so serious in my country that some parts of it are becoming like deserts slowly but surely.
 Then, there is the issue of serious air pollution as well, especially, in the big cities of my country.

-Q. And what has been done so far to solve these problems?
+Q. 2.
+In your opinion, what has been done so far to solve these problems?

 Answer: I would say that these measures are bringing some success slowly but surely because the high-temperature problem in the affected areas of my country has not got any worse during the last couple of years.
-Besides, many people these days are also seen to becoming serious about keeping their neighbourhoods clean and garbage free.
+Besides, many people these days are becoming serious about keeping their neighbourhoods clean and garbage-free.
 However, we have some serious environmental problems, which have compounded over the decades if not centuries, and therefore, we will have to work even harder and be patient before we can achieve any measurable success.

 IELTS Speaking Part 3 topic: Clothes.